 - New research, technology or other information on pet food packaging;

-- New, specific information on one focused aspect of pet food safety (no general overviews of regulations or pet food safety programs).
+- New, specific research on one focused aspect of pet food safety.

 An advisory board of pet food industry experts will evaluate all submissions for: